Manish3234/WTP-Converter-/README.md

 587
 ```

-The connection uses TLS encryption.
+The connection uses TLS.

-The generated PDF is then sent to the configured recipient.
+The generated PDF is attached to an email and sent to the configured recipient.

-A successful run will display:
+A successful operation produces:

 ```text
 Email sent successfully.